The Canadian Institute for Obsessive Compulsive Disorders (CIOCD)

 across Canada as well as internationally.
 Additional specialized OCD Treatment Centers

-and development of specialty residential programs for severe OCD are required.
+and development of specialty intensive programs for severe OCD are required.

 The global need for dissemination of expertise and increased resources

 to effectively assess and treat OCD is urgent.